 How to read your gas meter

-Sending us a regular meter reading – ideally every three months – will help to make your bills as accurate as possible.
+Sending us a regular meter reading – ideally every month – will help to make your bills as accurate as possible.

 It's simple.
 Just work out which type of meter you have, follow the tips on how to take a reading (below) and send it to us.